Online Math Learning Tools for Working Moms

 IXL is a paid practice problem resource.
 While Khan Academy is a very good free resource, it is often lacking in practice problems.
 IXL comes to the rescue by supplementing your child’s learning with a multitude of practice problems.
 The resource is cheap and easy to use for any parent or student, and you can even track your child’s progress!

 Facebook Groups are for more than just getting in touch with distant friends and relatives!
 Facebook also has study groups and question-answering groups with great turnaround times!
 If you need, you can post a math problem in one of these groups and ask for help solving it.
 You should have an answer within only a day!

 Now, what if these other resources aren’t helpful to your child?
 Some say Khan Academy is fast-paced, and IXL may not always be affordable.
 But you’re in luck!
 There are hundreds of channels on YouTube dedicated to tutorials for every subject you can think of!
 There you can find math tutorials and practice problems at a pace your child can understand.
 From there you can download free worksheets or do the problems in the back of your child’s textbook in order to practice what they’ve learned.
 This creates strong study and work habits in your child as well.

 There is one big limitation to all the above suggestions – they require that you and your child be motivated and take extra time out of your days.
 And there are always students who struggle at times without the validation of an actual teacher to ensure their proper learning.
-If you don’t mind spending a few hundred dollars a month for your child to get one on one instruction, consider an online math tutor.
+If you don’t mind spending a few hundred dollars a month for your child to get one on one instruction, consider an online math tutor or a GCSE maths tutor for our friends across the pond.
 Online tutoring works similarly to in-person tutoring, only without having to leave your home!
 Simply use video conference calls from a phone or computer.
 There’s no harm in giving online math tutoring a try if you think it’s something your child needs.